-2. Begin the conversation about Safety Settings and In-Game purchases
+2. Begin the conversation about gaming safety settings and in-game purchases

-Whether the children and young people in your care are starting or are experienced gamers, it’s important to have conversations regarding the risks and benefits of gaming.
+Whether the children and young people in your care are new to gaming or are experienced gamers, it’s important to have conversations regarding the risks and benefits of gaming.
 This is also the perfect time to talk to them about safety and privacy settings.

 You might be met with opposition, but talking about why privacy and safety settings are important can help keep the gamers in your care onside.
 You might want to talk about what might happen if these aren’t enabled.
 Feel free to use the top tips in this article to help guide your conversations.